-Aside from the fact that this is exactly why they would get so much out of yoga, practicing yoga does not require you to be flexible!
+Aside from the fact that this is exactly why they would get so much out of yoga, I find myself wanting to scream from the rooftops: practicing yoga does not require you to be flexible!

-When I went to my first class (an Iyengar class on the North Shore of Auckland in 1995), my body was so tight that just to sit on the floor with a straight spine and straight legs, I had to perch up something like four blankets!
+When I went to my first class my body was so tight that just to sit on the floor with a straight spine and straight legs, I had to perch up something like four blankets!

 Thank goodness I’d stumbled into a style of yoga that was generous with props.